 Your living arrangements

 Before moving in together, it’s important to get advice about your housing options, so that you are aware of the choices available to you.
 Family Lives offers advice on what to consider before you move in together.
 If you do need more advice on your housing rights you’ll find lots of information on the Shelter website, and Shelter also has a helpline if you need to talk it through with an adviser.
-Advicenow has lots of information for couples moving in together, including Housing and living together which goes through your rights depending on whether the property is owned or rented, and in whose name.
+Advicenow has lots of information for couples moving in together, including details about your rights when living together.

 Moving in with your partner will mean changes to your finances, and it can get complicated.
 When you live with a partner you’re classed as a household for benefit purposes, so you will need to be reassessed based on both of your incomes and circumstances.

 You can use the Turn2us online benefit calculator to check what benefits and tax credits you’re entitled to now that your circumstances have changed.
-You’ll also need to let the tax credits helpline know that you’ve got a new partner living with you.
+If you receive tax credits then you’ll also need to let the tax credits helpline know that you’ve got a new partner living with you.
 You need to do this within a month.
 If your household income has increased, your entitlement to tax credits may have changed, so in order to avoid an overpayment, you should let them know about the change as soon as you can.

-If you’re receiving child maintenance from your child’s other parent, there doesn’t need to be any changes to your arrangement, unless your children are going to be spending a different amount of time staying with their other parent.
+If you’re receiving child maintenance from your child’s other parent, there don’t need to be any changes to your arrangement, unless your children are going to be spending a different amount of time with their other parent.

-If your new partner pays child maintenance, it may need to be reassessed as the calculation should take into account that your new partner is now living in a household with your children.
+If your new partner pays child maintenance to someone else, it may need to be reassessed as the calculation should take into account that your new partner is now living in a household with your children.
 For more details on how the calculation works see the factsheet Using the Child Maintenance Service, or if it’s a CSA case you can find details in the leaflet How is child maintenance worked out?